 Personal Injury Trusts

-A PIT puts the amount received into safekeeping, where it should not be taken into account for state benefit assessment purposes.
-The means-testing regimes mean that capital awards placed in a Trust are ‘disregarded assets’.
-Without the creation of a PIT, you could actually be worse off for having been awarded damages
+A personal injury trust puts the compensation received into safekeeping, where it should not be taken into account for state benefit assessment purposes.
+So any capital compensation awards placed in a trust are disregarded for means testing.

 Meet The Team

-Chartered Legal Executive
+Trainee Legal Executive